Frequently Asked Questions About St. Paul Al‑Anon/Alateen Intergroup

 Where and when are Intergroup meetings?

-Meetings are at 7:00 pm on the second Tuesday of each month at 253 State St., St. Paul.
+Meetings are at 7:00 pm on the second Tuesday of each month.
+Currently (2/2026) they are held on Zoom.
+In-person meetings are at 253 State St., St. Paul.

 Who may attend Intergroup meetings?